IO Browser

 Servers

 A (tag) server is a device, such as a PLC, that provides IO points called tags.
 This documentation will refer to servers and PLCs interchangeably.
-Servers typically support one or more protocols which allow clients, such as ProtoTwin Connect, to read/write tag values.
+Servers typically support one or more protocols which allow clients, such as ProtoTwin Connect, to read and write tag values.

 Tags